 Training data.
 We train Silhouette on a data set derived by integrating two publicly-available sources of data: SPEC CPU 2017 performance data and Intel Ark.
 SPEC CPU 2017 is the leading industry benchmark suite to analyze and report CPU performance.
 It consists of 43 benchmarks that map to diverse workloads ranging from physics to artificial intelligence to molecular biology.
 SPEC CPU 2017 hosts a data repository with the performance (reported as speed and latency) of various CPU configurations on these benchmarks.
-The SPEC data set has limited detail about CPUs, and
+The SPEC data set has limited detail about CPUs, and we integrate this data set with more CPU features from the Intel Ark data set.

-1Table 4 provides a complete list of features we use in our model.
+1Table 2 in Appendix A provides details of the features we use in our model.